milleroztn/MLMExperiment/MLMExperiment_sumstats.md

 disclosure document created by the MLM firm itself; and treatment group 2 received an augmented form of the firm’s income disclosure information that included a graph and presented how many participants in the firm actually earned zero dollars.
-The analysis from this experiment was recently accepted for publication as "Income Disclosure and Consumer Judgment in a Multi-level Marketing Experiment" in Journal of Consumer Affairs.
+The analysis from this experiment was recently accepted for publication "[Income Disclosure and Consumer Judgment in a Multi-level Marketing Experiment](https://onlinelibrary.wiley.com/doi/10.1111/joca.12492)" in Journal of Consumer Affairs.

 # Load Packages